mape2k/docs/content/guides/production-ready-automation/Quick-Start.md

 There are two ways to get started:

 - Using {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}} to try directly on Cumulus infrastructure.
 - Using your own Vagrant, libvirt and KVM server.
-This requires a minimum of 15GB of ram with a prefered 24GB of RAM for the demo environment.
+This requires a minimum of 15GB of ram with a preferred 24GB of RAM for the demo environment.

 ## Using Cumulus in the Cloud